swengzju/OpenStreetMap-Data-Wrangling/README.md

 This is the project of the course Data Wrangling with MongoDB on Udacity.

-I first thoroughly audit and clean the dataset using Python, converting it from XML to JSON format.
-Then import the cleaned .json file into a MongoDB database to run queries.
+I first thoroughly audit and clean the dataset using Python (see audit.py), converting it from XML to JSON format (see data.py).
+The JSON format should be a list of dictionaries.
+Then I import the cleaned .json file into a MongoDB database to run queries.

+The other .py files are for testing part by part.

 Austin and San Antonio are included in the dataset.